-Given our review then, a number of discernible “plausible impacts” would be expected to occur if FLEGT was to be fully implemented in the Cambodian context.
-First, at the broadest level, we would expect that its focus on improving the “rule of law” would be as likely to reinforce the capacity of the government to maintain non-timber concessions, that it would be to reduce them in hopes of improving the plight of forest dependent peoples.
-And, unless literally billions of financing to Cambodia were made permanent, it is hard to see how legality verification would improve the capacity and enforcement challenges where previous World Bank financing efforts had been unable.
-Likewise, if FLEGT managed to improve legitimacy through stakeholder engagement, this could be expected to undermine its own authority, given this is predicated on strong support from the military?
-And, likewise, there is no reason to believe that enhanced capacity for enforcing the “rule of law” would simply reinforce a neo-liberal regime that has been asserted to cause so many of the inequality and inclusionary processes fostered by a range of transnational actors.
+However, given our review, a number of discernible “plausible impacts” would be expected to occur if FLEGT was to be fully implemented in the Cambodian context.
+First, at the broadest level, we would expect that even if FLEGT should succeed in improving the “rule of law” in the forest sector, this would be likely to have “no impact” on the non-timber concessions and therefore no impact on improving the plight of forest dependent peoples or on reducing deforestation and forest degradation.
+And, unless literally billions of financing to Cambodia were made permanent, it is hard to see how legality verification would improve the capacity and enforcement challenges where previous large-scale World Bank financing efforts had been unable.
+Likewise, even if FLEGT would manage to improve democratic legitimacy of forest governance due to stakeholder engagement in government processes, there would be a risk that this would add to the Cambodian Government’s authoritarian regime.
+And, likewise, there is reason to believe that enhanced capacity for enforcing the “rule of law” would simply reinforce a neo-liberal regime that has been asserted to cause so many of the inequality and inclusionary processes fostered by a range of transnational actors.
 Indeed, where FLEGT has gained traction such as in Indonesia, concerns are that it has made it easier for large multinational firms to meet requirements, further reducing the ability of small timber companies to compete.
 Thus, legality verification tend to benefit larger companies, which is not good in an equality perspective (Obidzinski, Dermawan, Andrianto, and Hernawan 2014)

-Similarly, given the inter-agency and intra-jurisdictional challenges that go the heart of domestic governance issue in Cambodia, combined with the strength of the one-party state, it would be as plausible, if not more, to expect legality verification efforts to reinforce the challenges rather than resolve them.
-And, if it somehow FLEGT worked to reduce contradictory rules, policy and administrative oversight, these decisions could be reasonably expected to reduce, as much as champion environmental and livelihood outcomes.
-On the other hand, it seems possible that FLEGT might indeed foster new options for rent seeking behaviors by the authorities, since supply chain tracking in Cambodia might follow the Vietnam route in which it was found to produce more “nodes” where wood producers documents are handled by government (Sikor and To 2011).
-In other words, government actors, who see transformation of forestland into areas for industrial agricultural production as a precondition for economic development, or who personally gain from economic land concessions and other non-forest land uses can be assumed to not care much about legality verification of forestry, since it would make no difference to them at all.
+Similarly, given the inter-agency and intra-jurisdictional challenges that go the heart of domestic governance issue in Cambodia, combined with the strength of the one-party state, it would be as plausible, if not more, to expect legality verification efforts to reinforce the challenges rather than resolve them by supporting, say, the forest administration over other agencies.

+It seems possible that FLEGT through its attempts of creating transparency through establishing timber tracking systems might indeed foster new options for rent seeking behaviors by the authorities, since supply chain tracking in Cambodia might produce more “nodes” along the supply chain where documents are handled by government officers.
+They will get more opportunities for rent-seeking behaviors every time they have to give a permission, a license, or a stamp in a document to a citizen or a private company who want to prove that their timber is from legal source.
+(Sikor and To 2011) have argued that this a likely outcome of timber tracking and licensing systems in Vietnam.